gandhirajj/lung-cancer/README.md

-Lung Cancer Classification using CNN + Vision Transformer (DeiT) 🧠 CNN + Transformer (DeiT) Architecture
+Lung Cancer Classification using CNN + Vision Transformer (DeiT).

+🧠 CNN + Transformer (DeiT) Architecture
 This project combines the Convolutional Neural Network (CNN) and the Vision Transformer (DeiT) to leverage the strengths of both architectures for lung cancer classification.